put your daydreams to good use

-In celebration of National Poetry Month and National Library Week, Tutt Library is happy to be seeking your original, library-themed haiku for the fifth time.
-Please submit no more than a dozen entries to the reference desk (or email them to email@example.com, or comment on this post) by April 30th.
+In celebration of National Poetry Month and National Library Week and our wonderful Colorado spring and being mere months away from moving into our shiny new space, Tutt Library is once again seeking your original, library-themed haiku (and senryu)!
+Please submit no more than 12 entries in the box at the reference desk (or email them to firstname.lastname@example.org) by April 30th.
 Winners will receive fabulous prizes and their haiku will be creatively immortalized.

-Want to know more before you take the plunge?
+Don't know the difference between haiku and senryu?
+Want to know more about these ancient poetic forms?
 Well, this is a library -- we can help!

-Tutt Library has books of haiku by Basho, Shiki, Jim Harrison and Ted Kooser, and Jack Kerouac - and our own Curator of Special Collections, Jessy Randall, has published several haiku, including this one.
-You can find thousands of examples of and scholarly articles on haiku in Granger's, JSTOR, MLA Bibliography, Humanities International Complete, and more, via our English Subject Guide.
+Tutt Library has books of haiku by Basho, Shiki, Jim Harrison and Ted Kooser, and Jack Kerouac, among others - and you can find thousands of examples of and scholarly articles on haiku in Granger's, JSTOR, MLA Bibliography, Humanities International Complete, and more, via our English Subject Guide.

-We hope all this haikuphilic information serves as an inspiration for you to get started writing your own, and sharing them with us.
+We hope all this haikuphilic information serves as an inspiration for you to get started writing your own!